 For more information watch the course introduction video below.

 Before enrolling in this course you need to:

 If you need to discuss prerequisites for this course contact us

 Topics will include:

 Students will undertake self-directed study working through a series of modular course materials consisting of a learning guide and core course readings.
 Brief text-based scenarios and reflective exercises embedded within the course materials will help connect theories and concepts with practice situations.

-Course materials will be accessible within our online campus where students can also access formative quizzes for self-assessment of key course concepts.
-An asynchronous discussion forum will be available to post questions and issues and a faculty lecturer will be accessible by telephone and/or email.
+Course materials will be accessible online where students can also access formative quizzes for self-assessment of key course concepts.
+A discussion forum will be available to post questions and issues and a lecturer will be accessible by telephone and/or email.

 Resources will include: